 Dystopian novels fascinate us because they draw on aspects of our own world.
 Mirroring elements of society, the environment, religion, politics or technology, dystopian novels present a world that, though eerily familar, is much more frightening than our own.

-From the misogynist dystopia of The Handmaid’s Tale to the totalitarian regime of Brave New World, dystopian novels often carry a warning for the future.
+From the misogynist dystopia of The Handmaid’s Tale and Margaret Atwood's sequel The Testaments, to the totalitarian regime of Brave New World, dystopian novels often carry a warning for the future.
 George Orwell's 1984 in particular only seems to grow in relevance, and Dorian Lynskey discusses the novel's fascinating history in his book The Ministry of Truth.
 Here are some of the most sinister, and some might argue prescient, dystopian novels ever written.

 One of the first portrayals of time-travel in literature, The Time Machine is the story of a Victorian scientist who travels to the year 802,701 AD to find that humanity has descended into two distinct races, the charming but child-like Eloi and the sinister and dangerous Morlocks.